Shorties

 With a Premium Subscription, you can take episode quizzes to challenge your comprehension skills and track your progress!

-divertir-seto have fun, to enjoy oneself elogiarto praise, compliment o elogiocompliment encontrarto find, meet, come across girocool, cute, nice, fun lembrar-seto remember o namoradoboyfriend namorarto date queixar-seto complain sentir-seto feel vestir-seto dress oneself zangar-seto get mad
+divertir-seto have fun, to enjoy oneself elogiarto praise, compliment o elogiocompliment encontrarto find, come across, meet girocool, cute, nice, fun lembrar-seto remember o namoradoboyfriend namorarto date queixar-seto complain sentir-seto feel vestir-seto dress oneself zangar-seto get mad

 Premium Feature: Smart Review